Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 Their special service requirements must be met, including access to information and instructions, airport facilities, aircraft and vehicles available to other air passengers.

-No. The rules do not apply to embarkation and disembarkation procedures carried out outside national territory and to procedures prior to travel and during the flight of a stage departing from outside national territory.
+No. The rules do not apply to boarding and disembarkation procedures carried out outside national territory and to procedures prior to travel and during the flight of a stage departing from outside national territory.

 How and when to request special assistance?